susefranssen/Global_genome_diversity_Ldonovani_complex/11_selection_signatures/11_README.md

 # McDonald Kreitman test

-".sh" scripts on the console were run first but are dependent on the file structure of the server they were run.
+The ".sh" scripts on the console were run first but are dependent on the file structure of the server they were run.
 These are:

 **a15_MDK-test.sh**     which requires several python scripts and a perl script (MK.pl, Holloway et al. 2007)